 How Do the Holes Improve Control?

 A well-balanced hole pattern ensures that force is evenly distributed across the racket face.
 This reduces vibrations, making the racket feel more stable when hitting the ball.
-Rackets with a larger sweet spot and well-placed holes help players place their shots more accurately, making defensive and placement shots easier.
+Rackets with a more prominent sweet spot and well-placed holes help players place their shots more accurately, making defensive and placement shots easier.

 How Do the Holes Influence Power?